Welcome from the Head of School

 The school is also home to the Centre for English Language Education, which offers innovative presessional and insessional English programmes.

 Our staff are experts in their fields and members of the school's staff have been awarded student nominated Lord Dearing awards for the quality of their teaching.
-We are often highly-ranked in league tables, including being 8th in the UK and 43rd worldwide for education in the QS World University Rankings by Subject 2019.
+We are often highly-ranked in league tables, including being in the top 10 in the UK and top 50 worldwide in the QS World University Rankings by Subject 2021 and top 80 worldwide in the Times Higher Education World University Rankings by Subject 2021.

 Whatever the purpose of your visit, I hope that these pages are helpful.
 If you would like any further information then please do not hesitate to get in touch.